lmagniez/https-forge.univ-artois.fr-loick_magniez-myDockerForPhalconApache/readMe.md

 ```
 mysql -h localhost -P 3306 --protocol=tcp -u root -p
 ```
-db login are available and can be change in docker-compose.yml.
+db login are available and can be changed in docker-compose.yml.

 ## 1.3 Access to the phalcon app

 Url to access the app:
 phaphalcon.com/<appName>/